Team

 If Jonathan could be any animal, he would be a sloth.
 It would be nice just hanging from a branch and enjoying the sun!

-Rising junior at UC Berkeley, Environmental Science & Data Science
+Rising Senior at UC Berkeley, Computer Science and Bioengineering